TVR 31200: Government & Media

 c.Media Law reporter (print) REF KF2750 A513 (1977 to present) Contains a topic index to find current case law in media law.
 Older cases are bound by year.

-Case reports of the National Advertising Division (NAD), Children's Advertising Review Unit (CARU), National Advertising Review Board (NARB), and the Electronic Retailing Self-Regulation Program (ERSP).
-NOTE: See the reference desk; A reference librarian will sign you in to access the fulltext of the cases.
+The Advertising Self-Regulatory Council (ASRC) establishes the policies and procedures for advertising industry self-regulation, including the National Advertising Division (NAD), Children’s Advertising Review Unit (CARU), National Advertising Review Board (NARB), Electronic Retailing Self-Regulation Program (ERSP) and Online Interest-Based Advertising Accountability Program (Accountability Program.)
+The self-regulatory system is administered by the Council of Better Business Bureaus.
+NOTE: To access the online archive see the reference desk; A reference librarian will sign you in to access the fulltext of the cases.

 a.LexisNexis Academic Search by Content Type > Federal Statutes and Regulations.
 Use "Select Source(s)" to choose the USCS (United States Code Service), the Constitution, Public Laws, the CFR or the Federal Register.
 I prefer to Browse the USCS or the Constitution.